 Note: PDF format of the article should be requested to submit in a doc format, in order to help in the completion of procedure successfully.

 Equations (OR) Formulae: Please use Math type for equations.
-Suggested Equation extraction Methods are Table and Equation Specifications.

 Supplementary Material: Figures/Summary diagram included as part of the Supplementary Information (if any).
 All Supplementary Information is supplied as a single PDF file, where possible.
 File size within the permitted limits for Supplementary Information.